Solace now provides an inclusive online experience to enable website visitors to access online content and services barrier-free.

 Ross Linnett Recite Me’s Founder and CEO commented, “It is important to provide an inclusive online experience, where everyone can use our digital world in a way in which best suits their needs.
 As more organisations provide accessibility tools online, those who face online barriers can access information and services hassle-free.
 The digital world must be accessible for all.”

-To explore our accessibility support tool, click the ‘Accessibility’ button in the top right corner of the website.
+To explore our accessibility support tool, click the ‘Accessibility’ button in the top left corner of the website.